Title: Derived Categories

-Abstract: This is the second prepublication version of a book on derived categories, that will be published by Cambridge University Press.
+Abstract.
+This is the fourth (and last) prepublication version of a book on derived categories, that will be published by Cambridge University Press.
 The purpose of the book is to provide solid foundations for the theory of derived categories, and to present several applications of this theory in commutative and noncommutative algebra.
 The emphasis is on constructions and examples, rather than on axiomatics.

 Here is a brief description of the book.
 After a review of standard facts on abelian categories, we study differential graded algebra in depth (including DG rings, DG modules, DG categories and DG functors).